hammad-ali-shah/Visualisation/Tableau/Carbon Emission Dashboard/README.md

 ## About the Project

-I utilized the "Carbon Emission Dashboard" [dataset](https://www.kaggle.com/datasets/ankanhore545/carbon-dioxide-emissions-of-the-world) from Kaggle and visualized this dataset using Tableau.
+I utilized the "Carbon Dioxide Emission [dataset](https://www.kaggle.com/datasets/ankanhore545/carbon-dioxide-emissions-of-the-world)" from Kaggle and visualized this dataset using Tableau.

 ## Feedback